Ellie Goulding Slays In Minuscule Blue Bikini On Honeymoon

 — Mirror Celeb (@MirrorCeleb) September 5, 2019

-Recently, The Inquisitr shared that Ellie tied the knot at York Minster Cathedral in York, England.
-Ellie’s dress was a work of art by designer Chloé and the details on the dress were so intricate that it took a whopping 640 hours to construct.
-In an interview, Goulding shared that she was thrilled to be able to collaborate on the dress with designer Natacha Ramsay-Levi since she has been such a huge fan of the brand for many years.
+Recently, The Inquisitr shared that Goulding tied the knot at York Minster Cathedral in York, England.
+Her dress was a work of art by fashion house Chloé.
+The details on the dress were so intricate that it took a whopping 640 hours to construct.
+In an interview, Goulding shared that she was thrilled to be able to collaborate with designer Natacha Ramsay-Levi since she has been such a huge fan of the brand for many years.

 “Natacha worked alongside me to design something timeless and classic, but with all the Chloé spirit.
 Natacha is a very talented designer and I have admired her work from day one,” Goulding shared.
 “I have never felt more special than the moment I first tried on the dress during my fitting in Paris, it was utterly awe-inspiring to see the craftsmanship and attention to detail.”

-The singer has only shared one photo of her special day on Instagram so far but it’s earned her rave reviews from fans with over 1.2 million likes and well over 12,000 comments.
+The singer has only shared one photo of her special day on Instagram so far, but it’s earned her rave reviews from fans, with over 1.2 million likes and well over 12,000 comments.
 Hopefully the songstress will be sharing more down the road.